bactopia/bactopia.github.io/docs/workflow-overview.md

+---
+title: Bactopia - Workflow Overview
+description: |
+    An overview of each step in Bactopia with a description of the tools used in each step.
+---
 # Workflow Overview
 Bactopia is an extensive workflow integrating numerous steps in bacterial genome analysis.
 Through out the workflow there are steps that are *always enabled* and *dataset enabled*.
 Each of the steps depicted in the image below are described in this section.